Skip to main content

 Dictionaries on TON are introduced as trees (DAGs to be precise) of cells.
 That means that if you search, read, or write to the dictionary, you need to parse all cells of the corresponding branch of the tree.
 That means that

-• a) dicts operations are not fixed in gas costs (since the size and number of nodes in the branch depend on the given dictionary and key)
+• a) dictionary operations are not fixed in gas costs (since the size and number of nodes in the branch depend on the given dictionary and key)

 • b) it is expedient to optimize dict usage by using special instructions like replace instead of delete and add

-• c) developer should be aware of iteration operations (like next and prev) as well min_key/max_key operations to avoid unnecessary iteration through the whole dict
+• c) developer should be aware of iteration operations (like next and prev), as well as min_key/max_key operations to avoid unnecessary iteration through the whole dict

 Stack operations